szaumoor/ZSTweaks/README.md

 - Both upgraded and non-upgraded version protect now against critical hits, essentially giving Thieves a vanilla item that protects them too against critical hits.
 - Single-classed thieves gain +1 THAC0 and Damage (for balance, and to promote specialization)

+**Component 1654:** Make Star-Strewn Boots slightly better and favor Inquisitors too (SoD)

+This makes these boots improve Magic Resistance by 10% for everyone (from 7%) and Inquisitors and Wizard Slayers by 18%.
+Inquisitors are added because they fall fairly well in the anti-wizard theme.

+**Component 1655:** Make Crown of Lies more consequential when used

+-30 lore is generally not very important, since it's not used for any game interaction, just for identifying objects, which is ordinarily a mundane and inconsequential task.
+Therefore now it reduces lore by -15 BUT it also decreases Wisdom by 2, which would affect Cleric/Mages more, since they rely on Wisdom for spell slots in vanilla.

+**Component 1656:** Make Helmet of Dumathoin very slightly more powerful

+This improves the damage resistance it grants to 5%.
+The reason for this lies in the fact that the game only uses integers for most calculations, including damage.
+This means that the vanilla 3% damage reduction, for classes that have no other sources to reduce damage, would have to be hit with a physical attack of at least 34 damage to reduce the damage by 1, which is the minimum amount, which oftentimes means you're dealing with an enemy that is about to chunk/delete you anyway.

+5% would reduce the threshold before the reduction to 20 points of received damage.
+It's still mild and shouldn't unbalance anything.
+For Barbarians, Cleric, Paladins, and Dwarven defenders, it will provide a juicier bonus, since they all have ways to add physical damage reduction.

 </details>